suuummiiit/Melody-Music-Player/README.md

 # Melody-Music-Player
-The audio folder contains the audio files.
+The audios folder contains the audio files.
 The ui folder contains the images for the buttons